Kanrog/website_maker/README.md

 Just edit your Google Sheet.
 Your website updates automatically when you refresh the browser!

+### Editing Content
+Simply update the text, images, and links in your Google Sheet—changes appear instantly when you refresh your site.

+### Customizing Style
+Use the **Style** tab in your Google Sheet to control colors and text size.
+Adjust hex color codes and sizes to match your brand.

+### Adding Sections
+Create new sections by adding a new row in your sheet.
+Each row becomes a new section on your website—no coding required.

 ## Tips

 - Use hex color codes: `#FF5733`